 And why wilt thou, my son, be ravished with a strange woman, and embrace the bosom of a stranger?

 No matter how desirable she appears, no matter how flatteringly she speaks, and no matter how certain you will not be caught, fornication with a strange woman is a foolish and horrible crime.
-The consequences are more painful than death, more permanent than life, deep as hell, and hardly any are recovered and returned to the land of the living.
+The consequences are more painful than death, more permanent than life, deep as hell, and hardly any are recovered to return to the land of the living.

-A strange woman is any woman you have not married!
-Since you have not married her, you have no right to touch her or think about her.
+A strange woman is any woman you have not married.
+Since you have not married her, you have no right to touch her.
 Your wife is your companion for life, and any other woman is a stranger.
-After giving negative (Pr 5:1-14) and positive (Pr 5:15-19) reasons against the strange woman, Solomon asked why his son could even consider her.
+After giving negative (Pr 5:1-14) and then positive (Pr 5:15-19) reasons against the strange woman, Solomon asked why his son would even consider her.

 The cure for the strange woman is a great marriage with your wife (Pr 5:19; I Cor 7:1-5; Heb 13:4).
-By exalting your wife in your mind, by choosing to be satisfied with her breasts, and by choosing to be overwhelmed with her love, there is no room for another woman.
-You cannot allow any bitterness to spoil your affection for your wife (Col 3:19).
+By exalting your wife in your mind, by choosing to be satisfied with her body, and by choosing to be overwhelmed with her love, there is no room for another woman.
+You cannot allow any bitterness or faults to spoil your affection for your wife (Col 3:19).

 The consequences of sex with a strange woman are horrific.
 Solomon described them as death and hell (Pr 2:18; 5:5; 7:27; 9:18).
 A life of death and hell, and hell after death!
 Few ever recover (Pr 2:19).
-Young man, forget the beautiful face and body!
-Ignore the flattering words!
-Reject any invitation!
-Do not let her touch or kiss you!
-Run far away from her!
+Young man, forget the beautiful face and body.
+Ignore the flattering words.
+Reject any invitation.
+Do not let her touch or kiss you.
+Run far away.